 While you will have to pay for yearly cleaning, you save money from paying for sewage treatment and city water usage.

-Whether you’re looking to install a brand new septic tank, replace an old one, or simply need an expert eye for septic tank inspection to provide maintenance suggestions, The Original Plumber contractors in Atlanta, Georgia, are always here to help.
+Whether you’re looking to install a brand new septic tank, replace your current septic tank, or simply need an expert eye for septic tank inspection to provide maintenance suggestions, The Original Plumber & Septic contractors in Atlanta, Georgia, are always here to help.

 Septic tanks are a tricky setup with several vital steps in their installation process.
 It’s essential to know all of the proper codes for septic tank installation, from permits to state regulations.
 If you’re a new homeowner looking to install a septic tank on your property, it’s best to contact a professional who understands your state’s rules and regulations.

 Additionally, septic tanks can’t be set up and installed by the average person.
-The systems require expert knowledge and years of experience to ensure everything is put in correctly and runs smoothly.
-If you’re ready to install your septic tank, contact us at (888) 611- 5079 to get a free estimate of your installation and schedule an appointment.
+The septic systems require expert knowledge and years of experience to ensure everything is put in correctly and runs smoothly.
+If you’re ready to install your septic tank, contact us at (855) 761-3823 to get a easy estimate of your installation and schedule an appointment.

 To gain a greater understanding of the services we provide, read the steps below on how to go about installing a septic tank on your property correctly.

-A licensed professional will likely perform the test for you and go over the results.
+A licensed technician will likely perform the test for you and will be able to better professional advice regarding your individual septic system problem.
 It is essential to know that each county is different and follows unique procedures.
-It’s also important to note that percolation tests will need to be performed every two to five years for upkeep on the system.
+It’s also important to note that such tests will need to be performed every two to five years for upkeep on the system.

-Once you have obtained your permit, you can begin contacting your local septic tank installation company for excavation and installation.
-Depending on your property and your septic tank system’s size, you can expect to spend at least $1500 to upwards of $3000.
+Once you have obtained your permit, you can begin contacting your local septic system service company for excavation and installation.
+Depending on your property and your septic system’s size, you can expect to spend at least $1500 to upwards of $3000.
 The number of piping connections within your home, as well as the ease at which they can be accessed, will also play a significant role.